 As their relationships go sour, their careers sputter, and a few too many ethical dilemmas arise, the girls reunite in Paris, desperate for a dose of the one thing they can always count on: each other.
 But after so much time apart, will that really cure what ails them?
 Or will their friendship fall apart like everything else in their lives?

-Originally written as 40 weekly “webisodes,” Twenty-Somewhere is the fast-paced, heartfelt story of 3 young women learning how to be independent, yet also hold onto each other, in this big, crazy, modern world.
+Written as 40 weekly “webisodes,” Twenty-Somewhere is the fast-paced, heartfelt story of 3 young women learning how to be independent, yet also hold onto each other, in this big, crazy, modern world.

 The Eraser (short story)